Semantimancer/StatholScript/doc/Documentation.md

 <dl>
   <dt>( == )</dt>
   <dd>Two Closure values are never equivalent.
-This will always return false.
+This will always return false, but is considered a valid use of the operator (it won't return an error).
 For other uses of <code>==</code>, see that section of the documentation.</dd>
 </dl>

 ### Typechecking Functions

 During typechecking, each parameter in `foo` will be given its own unique, generic type which may then be made non-generic when the second part of the function definition is checked.
+When output, generic types are given as `a1`, `a2`, `a3`, and so on.

 ### Partial Application